-It depends on the level of intelligence the companies expect from the applications; it is not the same to use a narrow artificial intelligence output that can be programmed to perform a specific task or a highly intelligent AI application that can perform tasks with little to no human instructions.

-M The performance of the AI algorithm:
+It depends on the level of intelligence the companies expect from the applications; it is not the same to use a narrow artificial intelligence output that can be programmed to perform a specific task or a highly intelligent AI application that can perform tasks with little to no human instructions. ▼ The performance of the AI algorithm:

-The algorithm performance is one of the cost factors to consider because accurate predictions made by the AI require several rounds of learning sessions, which raises the cost of implementing AI solutions.

-I The complexity of the AI solution:
+The algorithm performance is one of the cost factors to consider because accurate predictions made by the AI require several rounds of learning sessions, which raises the cost of implementing AI solutions. ✓ The complexity of the AI solution:

-It depends if it is a cloud-driven or local server-based, the type of back-end used and other factors that might increase the AI solution development and, therefore, its cost.

-The amount of data the AI will use:
+It depends if it is a cloud-driven or local server-based, the type of back-end used and other factors that might increase the AI solution development and, therefore, its cost. ▼ The amount of data the AI will use:

-Al devices perform according to the data available and loaded in the system.
+All devices perform according to the data available and loaded in the system.
 It can be used from both structured and unstructured data.
 Anyhow, when it comes to cost, structured data is cheaper to work with but requires some infrastructure to capture and structure the data.

-Additional factors which must be considered by the SME when investing in an AI solution include inter alia:
+Additional factors which must be considered by the SME when investing in an AI solution include interalia:

-- ☑ Data format.
+- ✓ Data format:

-- ☑ Data storage.
+- ✓ Data storage;

-- ✓ Data Integration.
+- ✓ Data Integration;

-- ✓ Data structure (unstructured or structured).
+- Data structure (unstructured or structured);

-- ✓ Data processing speed.
+- ✓ Data processing speed;

-- The minimum accuracy rate for predictions.
+- The minimum accuracy rate for predictions;

-✓ Data visualization.
+- ✓ Data visualization;

+- ✓ Dashboard requirements.